Alerts is Vouchsafe's real-time ongoing monitoring solution.

 If an account is added to one or more new lists, Vouchsafe will generate an alert, which you can see from the Alerts tab of the dashboard.

-You can also notify external systems of a new alert using webhooks.
+You can notify external systems of a new account matches using webhooks.

 Every alert contains: